japaf/foamgen/README.md

-# Foamgen
+# Foamgen: create foam morphology

-Foamgen can create spatially three-dimensional images of foam morphology with desired foam density, cell size distribution and strut content.
+Foamgen can create spatially three-dimensional virtual representations of foam morphology with desired foam density, cell size distribution and strut content.
 Can be used to create both closed-cell and open-cell foams.
 Capable of generation of both structured (uniform grid) and unstructured meshes.

 ## Installation